sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Utilities for working with md5sum implanted in ISO images
+Short desc    : Utilities for working with md5sum implanted in ISO images
 URL          : https://github.com/rhinstaller/isomd5sum
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : The isomd5sum package contains utilities for implanting and verifying
+Descript     : The isomd5sum package contains utilities for implanting and verifying
              : an md5sum implanted into an ISO9660 image.
 ```